 At lunch time, I head downstairs, turn on the radio and have a boogie whilst making some lunch.
 I live behind a bakery, so once or twice per week I may give into temptation and grab a freshly made filled baguette and a coffee there.
 Sometimes I use lunch to get a head start on prepping dinner.
 Today, I give my mum a call and catch up with her whilst walking through my village to get some steps in.
 She lives about 40 miles away and under the current lockdown restrictions, I can’t visit my mum and dad so we try to check in on each other most days.

 I love that at Leadership Trust we walk the talk.
 We use our experiential learning courses such as the Leadership in Management programme to explore the importance of having open and honest feedback.
 Not only do we teach it though, we live it on a daily basis.
-At Leadership Trust we don’t do meetings just for the sake of it.
-We’re really clear about what it is we need, what we want to achieve and having the conversations needed to help us all get there.
 It’s refreshing and something I greatly enjoy being a part of.

 Sometimes, like with anything, we make mistakes.
 I love that we can perform post mortems without assigning blame.
 It’s always an opportunity to learn and to make tweaks to become better individuals and a better organisation.

-After the call, I turn my attention to creating some posts for our social media channels and get started on a new blog post.
-My teenaged daughter is working at a desk behind me so we put on some coffee shop jazz music and vibe out whilst we work.
+After the call, I turn my attention to creating some posts for our social channels and get started on a blog post.
+My teenaged daughter is working at a desk behind me.
+We put on some coffee shop jazz music and vibe out whilst we work.

 My day normally ends with me checking my to do list.
-I mark off what I’ve accomplished and move what I wasn’t able to do to another day, with clear notes so I don’t forget where I was!
+I mark off what I’ve accomplished and move what I wasn’t able to do to another day; with clear notes so I don’t forget where I was!
 I double check emails and socials then log off.
-Leadership Trust really value our wellbeing so we’re encouraged to work within our contracted hours.
-I try to switch off as close to mine as possible, then I spend some time on social media or reading as a way of mentally switching from work mode to home mode.
+Leadership Trust values our wellbeing.
+They encourage us to work within our contracted hours.
+I try to switch off as close to mine as possible.
+Then I spend some time on social media or reading.
+I use it as a way of mentally switching from work mode to home mode.

 After work I like to cook.
 Though not every day as then it feels more like a chore than something that can be fun.
 We tend to watch an episode of something or another as a family after dinner.
 Tonight it was Fringe.
 Being on Lockdown 3 in the UK, we’re running short on programs to watch so are currently watching some oldies.

 If I were in an alternate universe and I couldn’t be a Comms and Marketing Manager, I think I’d like to be an author.
-I love reading so much and have always thought it must be magical knowing that the words you’ve written can change someone else’s life.
+I love reading so much.
+I’ve always thought it must be magical knowing that the words you’ve written can change someone else’s life.